Chill Out at the 2014 Sapporo Snow Festival

-Featuring more than 200 ice sculptures, live music, traditional winter foods, and a big air snowboard competition, the Sapporo Snow Festival draws people from all over the world to take part in Japan’s largest snow festival.
+Featuring over 200 ice sculptures, live music, traditional winter foods, and a big air snowboard competition, the Sapporo Snow & Ice Festival draws people from all over the world to take part in Japan’s largest snow festival.

 The Snow Festival takes place at three venues across Sapporo, but the main stage is the 12-block long Odori.
 It’s here on each of it’s 12 blocks that you’ll find the largest and most internationally renowned ice sculptures.

 The 6th block of the Odori is home to the Hokkaido Winter Food Park.
 Make your way over here to warm up over a bowl of mutton barbecue, soup curry, ramen, and a number of other Hokkaido winter favorites.